 To remove a counter from one object and put it on a different object.
 See rule 122.5.
-Some older cards used "move" with respect to Auras; those cards have received errata in the Oracle card

-Some older cards used "move" with respect to Auras; those cards have received errata in the Oracle car reference and now use the word "attach."
+Some older cards used "move" with respect to Auras; those cards have received errata in the Oracle card reference and now use the word "attach."